oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Notes**:
 - Proposals should demonstrate familiarity with Oppia’s interactions framework, and outline the full backend specification, frontend designs, and examples of use for each of the interactions.
 Note that coming up with a good backend specification is not easy, and some technical judgment will likely be required.
 - All interactions need to work on both desktop and mobile devices.
+- The third milestone is not easy.
+We suggest getting early feedback from the mentoring team on your technical proposal.

 ## Code interaction with test suites